-a.
-The content and expectations for each independent study course or program or degree must be clearly stated to the student in writing before each independent study begins.

-- b.
-When independent study is used to substitute for a required course, the institution must ensure that the content, scope, depth, and learning expectations of the required course are fulfilled by the independent study. - 4.
-Degree Requirements.
+- a.
+The content and expectations for each independent study course or program or degree must be clearly stated to the student in writing before each independent study begins. - b.
+When independent study is used to substitute for a required course, the institution must ensure that the content, scope, depth, and learning expectations of the required course are fulfilled by the independent study.

+- 4. Degree Requirements.
 Each institution determines the extent to which independent study is to be a means for meeting the requirements for each degree that it offers.
-However, if a degree is based primarily on course requirements that are to be taken in formal classes, normally independent study is not substituted for more than 20% of such required courses. - H. Distance Learning (applicable to programs that are partially or entirely delivered by distance learning) - 1.
-Definition.
-Distance learning involves programs of study delivered entirely or partially away from regular face-to-face interactions between teachers and students in studios, classrooms, tutorials, and laboratories associated with coursework, degrees, and programs on the campus.
-Normally, distance learning uses technologies to deliver instruction and support systems, and enable substantive interaction between instructor and student. - 2.
-Means.
-The distance aspect of these programs may be delivered through a variety of means, including teaching and learning through electronic systems.
+However, if a degree is based primarily on course requirements that are to be taken in formal classes, normally independent study is not substituted for more than 20% of such required courses. - H. Distance Learning (applicable to programs that are partially or entirely delivered by distance learning)

+1. Definitions